 For a few weeks now I’ve been experimenting with the giant zucchinis a good friend has been giving me, and this recipe was one of the happy results.
 Besides using Mozzarella, Feta, and Parmesan cheese, I have a couple of other tricks here that made this one of the best tasting zucchini + egg dishes I’ve ever had.

-And I love it when I can make a meatless frittata with something like a giant zucchini that might have been thrown away.
+And I love it when I can make a delicious meatless frittata with something like a giant zucchini that might have been thrown away.
 I ate this for breakfast six days in a row (with a little sour cream on top) and thoroughly enjoyed it.
-Of course if you don’t have monster zucchini showing up in the garden, you can certainly make this with small zucchini from the store; enjoy!
+Of course if you don’t have extra large zucchini showing up in the garden, you can certainly make this with small zucchini from the store; enjoy!

 What is a Frittata?

 A frittata is a type of Italian omelet that’s not turned or folded but is browned under the broiler to finish the cooking.
 It’s the type of dish you can happily enjoy for breakfast, lunch, or dinner, and the ingredient combinations are endless.